In this section

 When you arrive:

-When you arrive at the sleep center, a sleep technologist will greet you in the waiting area.
+When you arrive at the sleep center, a sleep technologist will greet you.
 Technologists are professionals who are trained to work with children that are having a sleep study.
 The technologist will give you a tour of the sleep center and explain the test to you and your child.
 Questions are encouraged.

 Test set up: